-On November 13, the New York City Council passed the Fairness in Apartment Rental Expenses (FARE) Act, with 42 out of 51 council members voting in favor of the bill.
-The bill — which requires landlords to pay broker fees if they hire an agent to advertise or market a rental unit instead of passing the fees on to tenants — is now with the Mayor for his review and approval.
+On November 13, 2024, the New York City Council passed the Fairness in Apartment Rental Expenses (FARE) Act, with 42 out of 51 council members voting in favor of the bill.
+Mayor Eric Adams did not sign or veto the bill — which requires property managers to pay broker fees if they hire an agent to advertise or market a rental unit instead of passing the fees on to tenants — so it automatically became law after 30 days.
+The law is now in effect as of June 11, 2025.

-In this article, we’ll explore what the FARE Act entails, when it could take effect, and how it could impact agents, renters, and the NYC market as a whole.
+In this article, we’ll explore what the FARE Act entails and how it could impact agents, renters, and the NYC market as a whole.

 What is the FARE Act?

 The FARE Act requires the party who hires the broker to pay the broker fee.
-Most of the time, the hiring party is the landlord, and in such cases, they can no longer force tenants to pay broker fees.
-It also requires landlords or their brokers to disclose and advertise any fees a tenant must pay on their rental listings and in rental agreements.
+Most of the time, the hiring party is the property manager, and in such cases, they can no longer force tenants to pay broker fees.
+It also requires property managers or their brokers to disclose and advertise any fees a tenant must pay on their rental listings and in rental agreements.
 If they don’t, they could risk a lawsuit or face penalties, including fines.

 The bill also states that renters can no longer be required to pay a broker fee as a condition of signing a lease agreement.
 That said, if a renter chooses to hire a broker to represent them, they’ll be responsible for paying that broker’s fee.